Moseley Series Gift Honors Founder Dicksie Cribb

 December 19, 2018

 The Friends of the Petrie School of Music, which created a legacy of bringing world-class musicians to the Converse stage 35 years ago, has received a sustaining gift that will provide perpetual support for future generations.
-The gift honors the late Dicksie Brown Cribb ’46, one of three founding members of the annual concert series that is now known as the Carlos Moseley Chamber Music Series.
+The gift honors the late Dicksie Brown Cribb ’46, one of three founding members of the annual concert series that is now known as the Carlos Moseley Chamber Music Series, and will provide annual support as well as a significant planned gift in the future through the Miss Gee Society.
 The gift was given by the Cribb family, including Dicksie’s children Kenneth (Kenny) Cribb, William (Billy) Cribb, and Evelyn Cribb Ritchie, all of Spartanburg.

 “The support of dedicated and personally engaged patrons has always been enormously important to the development of great music,” said Chris Vaneman, Head of the Petrie School of Music.
 “Dicksie was one of those rare but truly important patrons who make new things happen, and this gift ensures in a really concrete way that her legacy will continue forever.”